MhtChawla/react-native-basekit/README.md

    where xyz is any function like pressHandler etc..

+   [also Loader is pre-added it starts as soon as you send call for API & stops as soon as response arrives]

 9. Toast, always import & add <Toast /> at end of innercode in App.js

 10. Vector-Icons, Use with <Icon /> from 'native-base' & find the icon names here -> https://oblador.github.io/react-native-vector-icons/ (try avoiding fontAwesome5 icons, they might break code)